Adaptive, symmetry-informed Bayesian metrology for precise quantum technology measurements

-Finding efficient estimates amounts to solving an optimisation problem \cite{helstrom1976quantum, jaynes2003probability, kurdzialek2023using, maclellan2024end}.
-We first present a new and general adaptive symmetry-informed Bayesian strategy for the estimation of parameters that are not necessarily phases.
-It is applicable to all experiments where measurement precision depends on the appropriate selection of one or more control parameters.
+\emph{Adaptive symmetry-informed estimation}.---Efficient estimation amounts to solving an optimisation problem \cite{helstrom1976quantum, jaynes2003probability, kurdzialek2023using, maclellan2024end}.
+We present a general adaptive symmetry-informed Bayesian strategy for parameter estimation in experiments where measurement precision depends on one or more control parameters and estimated parameters are not necessarily phases.